redhat-benelux/AToOCP/README.md

 # Ansible Tower Settings
 # ======================
 # admin_user and admin_password: this will create or update a default admin (superuser) account in Tower
-# secret_key: It's *very* important that this stay the same between upgrades or you will lose the ability to decrypt your credentials
+# secret_key: It's "*very*" important that this stay the same between upgrades or you will lose the ability to decrypt your credentials
 admin_user=admin
 admin_password='temp password'
 secret_key='secret_key'